 4. Slow Down and Appreciate Nature: Perhaps one reason fall is so well loved is that it gives us permission to slow down after hectic summers.
 Fall is the perfect time to drive or cycle the bucolic countryside, hike through changing wooded forests, or even cruise or paddle one of Chautauqua County’s five amazing lakes.
 Johnson Estate Winery, New York State’s oldest estate winery, will be holding fall foliage vineyard walks on Sundays during October while Liberty Vineyards and Winery will be organizing horse-drawn wagon tours and wine tastings in their vineyards.
 Or, reserve a space aboard the Summer Wind for a three hour sightseeing cruise and brunch on Chautauqua Lake.
 For biking and hiking routes or directions to nature areas, visit TourChautauqua.com.

 5. Learn about our Rich History: What do Abraham Lincoln and Marmaduke the Great Dane have in common?
 Statues dedicated to their likeness in Chautauqua County!
 Chautauqua County’s unique character owes much to its Victorian heritage as well as to the sons and daughters who bring international recognition to its little towns.
+The story of comedy lives in Jamestown at the new National Comedy Center.
+Spend a few hours learning about the art form and impact of comedy in America.
+This highly interactive and highly personalized experience will leave you not only in stitches, but also with a greater appreciation for comediance ranging from Charlie Chaplin to Dave Chappelle.
 Visit a National Historic Landmark within Chautauqua Institution or see grand historic residences at the McClurg Museum, the D.R.
 Barker Museum and the Fenton History Center.
 Learn about the fascinating and diverse work of Lucille Ball, Robert H. Jackson and Roger Tory Peterson.
 Climb the observation tower at the Dunkirk Lighthouse and Veteran’s Museum for a bird’s eye view of Lake Erie, all within steps of where the first shots of the War of 1812 were fired.